Department of Geography

 - A covering letter which details your experience, strengths and potential in the requirements set out above;

-- Examples of how you satisfy the person specification criteria.
+- Examples of how you satisfy both the person specification and the Realising Your Potential Approach criteria.
 This may require completion of the 'Supporting Evidence' application section if specified by the recruiting manager.
 Please ensure you give detailed examples of how you meet these criteria if requested.

 At Durham University, our aim is to create an open and inclusive environment where everyone can reach their full potential and believe our staff should reflect the diversity of the global community in which we work.
 We welcome and encourage applications from members of groups who are under-represented in our work force including people with disabilities, women and black, Asian and minority ethnic communities.